Nate Lind

 Quiet Light

 Quiet Light advisors are former entrepreneurs.
-That's a real advantage — they've been on your side of the table.
+That's a real advantage.
+They've been on your side of the table.
 They understand the emotional weight of an exit, and they speak the language of a founder who built something.

 Their model sits between advisory and marketplace.
 They coach on exit readiness, help with positioning, and bring a curated buyer network.
 Their sweet spot is $500K to $30M+, with particular strength in SaaS and content businesses.
+The team is made up entirely of advisors who have personally bought or sold an online business, which is a genuine differentiator in a space full of finance-background brokers.

 Honest gap: less of an outbound, high-competition process and more of a well-managed advisory relationship.
 If you want one solid offer from a qualified buyer and a smooth process, they're strong.
 If you want multiple competing offers fighting over your business, they're not optimized for that.

-Best for: Founders who want an advisor with entrepreneurial empathy, a coaching approach, and a strong network — and who don't need maximum buyer competition.
+Best for: Founders who want an advisor with entrepreneurial empathy, a coaching approach, and a strong network.
+And who don't need maximum buyer competition.

 Empire Flippers